working-group-two/wgtwo.com/blog/2022-10-31-hackoween/index.md

 *Team: Holger, Sindre, Rune, Alain, Jacob*

-For testing handover between 2 physical Antennas a phone needs to move between the coverage of two antennas.
+For testing handover between two physical antennas a phone needs to move between the coverage of two antennas.
 This has historically been done by moving a human holding a phone between two antennas.
+We attenuenated the radio signal with a rotating BLANDA BLANK serving bowl from Ikea - remotely controlled, of course!

-In a bright future, we want a physical contraption that will move a phone between the coverage areas of the antennas
+In a bright future, we want a physical contraption that will move a phone between the coverage areas of the antennas.

 ![The Hammer 2000](./hammer2000.jpg)